 Grue Factor: 4/5

-For the Grue-Guzzlers: Leone is something of a one-man-band and this impressive résumé includes exemplary special make-up effects which, considering much of the content is ten years old, makes his FX all the more awarding of plaudits.
-Sporadic with its violence as fear is key and bloodshed need only be sparing to maximize impact.
+For the Grue-Guzzlers: Leone is something of a one-man-band and this impressive résumé includes exemplary special make-up effects which, considering much of the content is ten years old, makes them all the more awarding of plaudits.
+Sporadic with its violence as fear is key and bloodshed need only be sparingly to gain maximize impact.
 When the marinara starts gushing, it does so from crudely hack-sawed appendages, and he isn’t afraid to get amongst the gristle.
 Throw in a little pagan molestation, an everything-must-go womb-sale, and some interesting new lines in body modification and I’d say you’ll be getting your fill.

 © Copyright: Rivers of Grue™ Shadow Spark Publishing™